-- HIV and AIDS rivals poverty and exceeds war as a threat to the lives of millions of children in the developing world. - Despite the fact that the CRC provides children the right to treatment of illness, hundreds of children die each day from AIDS, mostly because of inadequate access to HIV prevention care and treatment services.
+- HIV and AIDS rivals poverty and exceed war as a threat to the lives of millions of children in the developing world. - Despite the fact that the CRC provides children the right to treatment of illness, hundreds of children die each day from AIDS, mostly because of inadequate access to HIV prevention care and treatment services.

-- Approximately 33 million people were living with HIV as of 2007 and 2 million of them were children under 15 years of age. - Of the estimated 2 million people who died of AIDS-related illnesses in 2007, 270,000 of them were children under 15 years of age. - Roughly 15 million children under the age of 18 have lost one or both parents to AIDS, and millions more have been affected, with an increased risk of poverty, homelessness, school drop-out, discrimination, and loss of life opportunities. - Global estimates show that the number of children living with HIV continues to increase.
-From 2001 to 2007, the number of children living with HIV increased from 1.6 million to 2 million.
-Almost 90 per cent of these children live in sub-Saharan Africa. - Young people aged 15 to 24 account for an estimated 45 per cent of new HIV infections worldwide.
-In sub-Saharan Africa young women aged 15 to 24 are 3 times more likely to be infected than their male counterparts.
+- Approximately 34 million people were living with HIV as of 2010 and 3.4 million of them were children under 15 years of age. - Of the estimated 1.8 million people who died of AIDS-related illnesses in 2010, 250,000 of them were children under 15 years of age. - Roughly 17.1 million children under the age of 18 have lost one or both parents to AIDS, and millions more have been affected, with an increased risk of poverty, homelessness, school drop-out, discrimination, and loss of life opportunities. - Global estimates show that the number of children living with HIV continues to increase.
+From 2001 to 2010, the number of children living with HIV increased from 1.6 million to 3.4 million.
+Almost 90 per cent of these children live in sub-Saharan Africa.

-• In 4 regions-South Asia, Latin America and the Caribbean, East Asia and the Pacific, and Central and Eastern Europe/Central Asia-more young men are HIV positive then young women.
+- Young people aged 15 to 24 account for an estimated 42 per cent of new HIV infections worldwide in 2010.
+In sub-Saharan Africa young women aged 15 to 24 are more than two times more likely to be infected than their male counterparts. - In 4 regions-South Asia, Latin America and the Caribbean, East Asia and the Pacific, and Central and Eastern Europe and the Commonwealth of Independent States (CCEE/CIS)-more young men are HIV positive then young women.